anirudh2/ee267-vr/README.md

 If it is your first time to use Git, please go through one of the tutorials of Git to understand basic functionalities.
 If you know how to `clone`, `commit` and `pull`, you can skip it.
 The GitHub's official basic tutorial is available [here](https://guides.github.com/activities/hello-world/).

 # How to start homework (Homework 1)
-*Please do not **Download ZIP** to download this repositoy!*
+You can either use CUI or GUI to clone this repository.
+However, *Please do not **Download ZIP** to download this repositoy!* If you prefer the GUI way, you can use [GitHub desktop](https://desktop.github.com/) to clone this repository.

-You can clone this repository to your local machine through your terminal by
+If you prefer the CUI way, you can clone this repository to your local machine through your terminal by
 ```shell
 git clone https://github.com/stanfordcomputationalimaging/ee267_hw.git
 ```